Partnerships: projecting stability through cooperation

 Interoperability is the ability to operate together using harmonized standards, doctrines, procedures and equipment.
 It is essential to the work of an alliance of multiple countries with national defence forces, and is equally important for working together with partners that wish to contribute in supporting the Alliance in achieving its tactical, operational and strategic objectives.
 Much of day-to-day cooperation in NATO – including with partners – is focused on achieving this interoperability.
 In 2014, recognising the importance of maintaining interoperability with partners for future crisis management, NATO launched the Partnership Interoperability Initiative, which inter alia launched mechanisms for enhanced cooperation with nations that wished to maintain deeper interoperability with NATO.

-Partners contribute to NATO-led operations and missions, whether through supporting peace by training security forces in the Western Balkans and Afghanistan or monitoring maritime activity in the Mediterranean Sea or off the Horn of Africa.
+Partners contribute to NATO-led operations and missions, whether through supporting peace by training security forces in the Western Balkans or monitoring maritime activity in the Mediterranean Sea or off the Horn of Africa.
 As contributors to those missions, partners are invited to shape policy and decisions that affect those missions, alongside Allies.
 A number of tools have been created to assist partners in developing their ability to participate in NATO-led operations, and be interoperable with Allies’ forces.

 For many years, NATO has worked with partners on defence reform, institution and capacity-building.
 As part of its work to project stability, NATO Allies have agreed that long-term and lasting stability is linked to improved governance of defence and security sector and institutions.
 Viable, effective and resilient defence institutions are essential to the long-term success of efforts to strengthen partner capacity.
 In 2004, NATO Allies and partners adopted the Partnership Action Plan on Defence Institution Building, setting basic benchmarks for defence institutions.
 In a NATO context, such work can go from strategic objective setting and joint reviews, to expert assistance and advice, as well as targeted education and training.
 Defence advice and reform is provided through bilateral partnership cooperation programmes, as well as through expert advisory programmes targeting specific aspects of Defence Institution Building, like the Defence Education Enhancement Programme or Building Integrity.
 In 2014, at the Wales Summit, NATO adopted the Defence and Related Security Capacity Building Initiative (see more below).
 The Initiative builds on NATO’s extensive track record and expertise in supporting, advising, assisting, training and mentoring countries requiring capacity-building support of the Alliance, and allows for the development of targeted, tailor-made packages of defence capacity-building support for countries, upon request and with Allied consent.